leo/load-licenses/README.md

 # load-licenses

-Retrieve the licenses for your project's dependencies
+Retrieve the licenses for your project's dependencies: